 "I have instructed the military to increase its intelligence preparations and prepare what is needed so that ... (if necessary) ... we will be able to consider carrying out an operation," Defence Minister Ehud Barak said in an interview on Channel 10 television.

 "We are following ... the possible transfer of advanced munitions systems, mainly anti-aircraft missiles or heavy

 ground-to-ground missiles, but there could also be a possibility of the transfer of chemical means (weapons) from Syria to Lebanon," said Barak.

 "The moment (Assad) starts to fall we will conduct intelligence monitoring and will liaise with other agencies."

 Hezbollah, which in the past has received military and financial support from Syria and Iran, launched thousands of mainly short-range rockets into Israel during the Jewish state's 2006 offensive in southern Lebanon.
 Some longer-range rockets reached central Israel.

 The Israel-Lebanon border has been largely quiet since then.

-in 1967 and from where it can monitor movements inside its
+On Thursday, Barak toured the Golan Heights, a strategic plateau that Israel captured from Syria in the Middle East war in 1967 and from where it can monitor movements inside its northern foe.